wandb/docs/docs/guides/hosting/manage-users.md

 ### User auto-provisioning
 If Single Sign-On (SSO) is setup for your enterprise W&B Server instance, any user in your company who has access to the instance URL can sign-in to the organization, provided the settings in your SSO provider allow so.
 When a user signs in for the first time using SSO, their W&B organization user will be automatically created without needing an instance admin to generate a user invite.
 This is a good alternative for adding users to your W&B organization at scale.

-User auto-provisioning with SSO is turned on by default for W&B Server.
+User auto-provisioning with SSO on by default for W&B Server.
 It is possible to turn it `off` if you would like to selectively add specific users to your W&B organization.
 If you're on **Dedicated Cloud**, reach out to your W&B team.
 If you've a **Self-managed** deployment, you can configure the setting `DISABLE_SSO_PROVISIONING=true` for your W&B Server instance.

 :::note
 If auto-provisioning is on for your W&B Server instance, there may be a way to control which specific users can sign-in to the organization with your SSO provider to restrict the product use to relevant personnel.
 Extent of that configurability will depend on your SSO provider and is outside the scope of W&B documentation.